arjunkhara/Unreal-Engine-Fire-Fighter-Game-Repo/readme.md

 <h4>Progress Report</h4>: Coming up to the final stage of the games-build, the following schedule has been established and agreed on:<br/>

-<strong>Saturday 13 January 2018</strong><br/>
-1. Dan will bring all his logic and assets into a single project file called FireFight.uproject.<br/>
-2. Dan will construct the metrics of the basic environment, i.e. the four walls and ceiling.<br/>
+<strong>Saturday 13 January 2018</strong><br/>1.
+Dan will bring all his logic and assets into a single project file called FireFight.uproject.<br/>2.
+Dan will construct the metrics of the basic environment, i.e. the four walls and ceiling.<br/>

-<strong>Sunday 14 January 2018</strong><br/>
-3. Arjun will add materials to the environment.<br/>
-4. Arjun will add night and day cycle.<br/>
-5. Arjun will add effects to the gun.<br/>
+<strong>Sunday 14 January 2018</strong><br/>3.
+Arjun will add materials to the environment.<br/>4.
+Arjun will add night and day cycle.<br/>5.
+Arjun will add effects to the gun.<br/>

-<strong>Tuesday 16 January 2018</strong><br/>
-6. Dan will complete win conditions and begin debug.<br/>
-7. Arjun will complete UI effects and code integration.<br/>
+<strong>Tuesday 16 January 2018</strong><br/>6.
+Dan will complete win conditions and begin debug.<br/>7.
+Arjun will complete UI effects and code integration.<br/>

-<strong>Wednesday 17 January 2018</strong><br/>
-8. Dan and Arjun will meet at Goldsmiths to review the final game build.
-9. Dan and Arjun will deploy the game and review the YouTube demo reel.
+<strong>Wednesday 17 January 2018</strong><br/>8.
+Dan and Arjun will meet at Goldsmiths to review the final game build.<br/>9.
+Dan and Arjun will deploy the game and review the YouTube demo reel.<br/>10.
+Dan and Arjun will combine their individual presentations into a team deck.